 To address the ruling, three years later, Congress passed a statute saying that any law placing a “substantial burden” on religious exercise would have to be well justified by the government.
 The law would have to meet the government’s goal with the least restrictions possible on religious exercise.

 See Religious Freedom Restoration Act of 1993 in the Legislative section.

 The Religious Freedom Restoration Act requires the government to allow religious organizations (including many for-profit companies) an exemption to the contraception mandate.

 In Burwell v.
 Hobby Lobby (2014), Hobby Lobby and another for-profit employer sued the government arguing that they should not have to pay for contraception in the employer health insurance plans they offer to employees.
 They argued that the types of contraception that are “abortifacient” (IUDs and “morning after” pills) are evil, and the Religious Freedom Restoration Act of 1993 entitles them to an exemption.
-The court agreed.
-The Court ruled the government must offer the for-profit employees an exemption similar to the one it gives to nonprofit and religious organizations.
+The Supreme Court agreed that the RFRA entitles them an exemption.
+The Court ruled the government must offer for-profit closely held (non-public) employers an exemption similar to the one it gives to nonprofit and religious organizations.

 States can choose to require contraception coverage in employer-sponsored health plans.
 The Hobby Lobby Supreme Court ruling required the federal government to give exemptions to the contraception mandate for religious groups or companies.
 The Religious Freedom Restoration Act only applies to the federal government.